-With rising affluence especially in Hong Kong and the major cities in the PRC, the consumers' increasing health awareness, especially among higher-income urban consumers, continued to create higher demand for medical equipments, and our effort in trading of medical equipment should continue to pay off in terms of sales growth and market penetration in the PRC.
-In the coming year, we will expand our distribution channels and introducing a broader range of products to spur sales growth.
+With rising affluence especially in Hong Kong and the major cities in the PRC, the consumers' increasing health awareness, especially among higher-income urban consumers, continued to create higher demand for medical equipment, and the Group's efforts on trading of medical equipment should continue to pay off in terms of sales growth and market penetration in the PRC.
+In the coming year, the Group will expand its distribution channels and introducing a broader range of products to spur sales growth.

-Also, with the increasing safety awareness in Hong Kong and the major cities in the PRC, we expect there will be high demand for wired and wireless security devices and systems, which are applicable to residential estates, commercial offices, shops, hotels, hospitals, museums and prisons.
+Also, with the increasing safety awareness in Hong Kong and the major cities in the PRC, it is expected there will be high demand for wired and wireless security devices and systems, which are applicable to residential estates, commercial offices, shops, hotels, hospitals, museums and prisons.

 Going forward, the uncertainty in the world economy and the slow down in economic growth in the mainland will continue to pose challenges to the business.
 The tightening policies such as restrictions on home purchase as a part of its efforts to control inflation and maintain a stable and healthy economic growth, also caused certain negative impact on the mainland property market.
-However, it is expected the economy of the PRC will sustain a healthy growth, also, Hong Kong remains well positioned to benefit from the PRC's continuing growth and development, as such, the Group remains optimistic in the long run and has confidence in the growth momentum in the PRC and Hong Kong.
+However, it is expected that the economy of the PRC will sustain a healthy growth, and Hong Kong remains well positioned to benefit from the PRC's continuing growth and development, as such, the Group remains optimistic in the long run and has confidence in the growth momentum in the PRC and Hong Kong.

 The Group will continue to adopt efficacious cost management strategies and maintain tight credit control to cope with challenges and enhance competitiveness under the fluctuated operating environment.
-The Directors will continue to dedicate their best effort to maximize the best interests for the shareholders of the Group.
+The Directors will continue to dedicate their best effort to maximise the best interests for the shareholders of the Company.